 Riley: Yesterday we had a World War II day.
 There were three people, they were in costume as characters from World War II.
 They had a bag of pretend grenades made of rubber, we took turns throwing them into an imaginary tank turret made of sand bags.
 It was difficult, and we only got one on target in our whole group!

 They taught us how to stand and walk properly as if we were doing basic army drills.
 We had hats to wear, and they gave us wooden guns to hold.
 We had an obstacle course to do, we had to work as a team to make it round as quickly as possible.
 It was tiring.

-We had to carry a stretcher with our teacher, Beccy, on it around the obstacle course.
+We had to carry a stretcher with our TA, Beccy, on it around the obstacle course.
 At the end, we tipped her off the stretcher because she always takes our phones off us!